-Question: Please settle an argument between my friend and me.
-He believes that people with red or other “flashy” colors pay more for car insurance than someone with a bland color like white or black.
+Question: Please settle an argument between my friend and I. He believes that people with red or other “flashy” colors pay more for car insurance than someone with a bland color like white or black.
 I say it doesn’t make a difference.
 Who is right?

 Answer: You’ll be happy to know that you are correct; the color of your car doesn’t make a difference to car insurance companies.

 Your friend has fallen victim to a persistent auto insurance myth that asserts red cars are more expensive to insure because they attract police and have more aggressive drivers.
-In all reality, car insurance companies don’t ask about the color of your car when you are quoted for a car insurance policy or at any other time.
+In reality, car insurance companies don’t ask about the color of your car when you are quoted for a car insurance policy or at any other time.

-Some believe that your car’s vehicle identification number (VIN), which is required information when purchasing a car insurance policy, reveals your vehicle’s color; however, this is not true either.
+Some believe that your car’s vehicle identification number (VIN), required information when purchasing a car insurance policy, reveals your vehicle’s color; however, this is not true either.
 If you decode your VIN, you’ll learn specifics about your car, such as the model, make, year, body style, and engine size, but no information on the vehicle’s color.

 Insurers are interested in discovering certain risk factors to calculate your auto insurance premium.

 Your driving and claims records and the type of car you drive are all rating factors that car insurance companies consider.
 When you were ticketed for going 15 mph over the limit, the car’s color can be red, white, or brown.
 Your insurer doesn’t care.
 Your car insurance company does care about your driving behavior and what kind of risk makes you insure.